kabiiQ/FBK/PRIVACY.md

 ## Other Data Collected if Enabled

 If the "service integration" features including and not limited to the Twitter, YouTube, Twitch, MyAnimeList "trackers" are used, additionally information will necessarily be obtained and stored from these platforms.
+Any other "trackers" that may be added following a similar design pattern will similarly collect similar neccesary unique data.

 - Corresponding Account username or ID required for operation